 If any provision, paragraph, word, section or article of these regulations is held invalid by a court of competent jurisdiction, the remaining provisions, paragraphs, words, sections and articles shall not be affected thereby and shall continue in full force and effect.
 The invalidity of any provision, paragraph, word, section, or article shall not affect the validity of the remainder of the regulations set forth herein.

 ARTICLE 16 - AMENDMENTS

-These regulations may be amended from time to time as, in the opinion of the Authority, may be necessary and appropriate.
-The Authority shall amend the regulations by giving public notice of such amendments in accordance with applicable Rhode Island General Laws.
+These regulations may be amended from time to time as, in the opinion of the Authority, may be appropriate.